padrinobook/padrinobook/02-job-vacancy-application.md

     >>

-Now you are in an environment which acts like [IRB](http://en.wikipedia.org/wiki/Interactive_Ruby_Shell).
-IRB stand for *Interactive Ruby Bash* and allows you the execution of Ruby commands with direct response for commands you type in.
+Now you are in an environment which acts like [IRB](http://en.wikipedia.org/wiki/Interactive_Ruby_Shell), the *Interactive Ruby* shell.
+This allows you to execute Ruby commands and immediately see it's response.

-Let's run the shell and create a user with job offers:
+Let's run the shell to create a user with job offers:

 {: lang="bash" }